 LLPs have very few structural and financial requirements.
 Every LLP, for instance, can decide how they wish to distribute salaries for each partner.
-There’s no rule that says only certain types of partners can take home certain percentages of the business’s income.
-If one partner wants to change something related to management structure or income distribution, he or she can just ask the other partners to vote on the proposed change.
+No rule says only certain types of partners can take home certain percentages of the business’s income.
+If one partner wants to change something related to management structure or income distribution, they can just ask the other partners to vote on the proposed change.

 Even though you and your partners can structure your business any way you choose, you should still document each partner’s degree of ownership.
 This information belongs on your partnership agreement.
 We’ll go over how to draft your agreement later on.

 The biggest disadvantages of LLPs deal with eligibility, differences in protection from state-to-state, and the lack of formal processes:

 Only certain types of businesses can register as limited liability partnerships.
 But most businesses that don’t fulfill these stringent requirements would probably be better off choosing another business entity, anyway.

 Each state has its own requirements for eligibility.
 Earlier, we mentioned that LLPs make the most sense for professional firms like architects, lawyers, accountants, or real estate agents.
 In some states, like New York, California, and Nevada, do not grant eligibility to any business aside from professional firms.
 It’s not so much the nature of these businesses but that their owners need occupational licenses that make them eligible.

 When we first defined an LLP in this guide, we referenced the definition used by most states.
 Some states, however, offer different forms or levels of protection.
 For example, while most states give LLPs protection from debts and obligations, others only offer protection against acts of negligence.
 In this case, you couldn’t get personally sued for malpractice, but you could get personally sued for failing to pay back business partners.
 Creditors could also seize your personal assets.